balderdashy/sails-docs/reference/Models.InstanceMethods.md

 # .validate()

 ### Purpose
-The validate method checks the keys/values that are currently set on the model instance against the validations that you specified in the attributes object of your model.
-This is shorthand for Model.validate({ attributes }, cb)
+Checks the current keys/values on the record against the validations specified in the attributes object of your model.
-There will be no parameters in the callback unless there is an error.
-No news is good news.

 ### Overview
 #### Parameters